Quiz Conditional Logic – Branching & Adaptive | Uplup

 Accessing Jump To

-3. Look for the “Jump To” button in the page header (next to the Delete button)
+- Look for the “Jump To” button in the purple action bar below the top navigation

 Note: The Jump To button only appears on question pages, not on Welcome or Thank You pages.